Las Vegas Estate Planning Lawyer

 An executor’s job is to settle a person’s estate, including any debts or liabilities, before any remaining assets can be distributed to beneficiaries.
 This includes loans, credit cards, utilities, lawsuits, funeral expenses, leases, etc.

-If there’s any question about what assets should be in your estate plan or included in your will or trust, our attorneys can provide the legal guidance you seek.
-Speak with an experienced attorney with Fuller Law Practice regarding your estate planning needs.
+If there’s any question about what assets should be in your estate plan or included in your will or trust, our estate plannng attorneys can provide the legal guidance you seek.
+Speak with an experienced estate planning lawyer with Fuller Law Practice regarding your estate planning needs.
 Call: (702) 935-4144.

 What is a Will?